Chinthana7858/bookmart_client/README.md

 Frontend application for BookMart, an online bookstore with public book browsing, customer accounts, cart checkout, payments, recommendations, and a professional admin console.

+## Web Tracking And Recommendations

+The client records lightweight product interaction events so BookMart can show popular books and recommendation results.

+Tracked actions:

+- `view` when a book detail page is opened.
+- `add_to_cart` when a book is added to cart.
+- `buy` when checkout is started from a book.

+Guest users receive a `guest_session_id` cookie so anonymous browsing can still contribute to recommendations.
+Logged-in users include their `user_id` in activity events.

+The frontend sends these events through the RTK Query activity endpoint to `POST /activities/`.
+Payment details are not tracked through this flow; payment processing is handled separately by Stripe and the backend payment endpoints.

 ## Features

 - Public landing page and book catalogue.